 Up the ante on online ads

-When it comes to online ads, AI is the superpower all SMEs should have up their sleeves for three key reasons: to optimise ad spend, create compelling content and drive innovative campaigns.
+When it comes to online ads, AI is the superpower all SMEs should have up their sleeves for three key reasons: to optimize ad spend, create compelling content, and drive innovative campaigns.

-AI is being used by marketers to help determine how much budget should be invested in brand campaigns, with 70% of marketers planning to make a significant increase on their AI spend in the next three years.
+AI is being used by marketers to help determine how much budget should be invested in brand campaigns, with 70% of marketers planning to make a significant increase in their AI spending in the next three years.

-By constantly monitoring different channels and tracking how campaigns are performing, AI systems can help strategise the optimal cost, timing and platform for brand advertising.
+By constantly monitoring different channels and tracking how campaigns are performing, AI systems can help strategize the optimal cost, timing, and platform for brand advertising.

-AI also has the power to support targeted campaigns by analysing data about your core audience demographic, including their interests, preferences and keyword searches.
+AI also has the power to support targeted campaigns by analyzing data about your core audience demographic, including their interests, preferences, and keyword searches.